 iii.
 Provide education for management and staff on the history of Aboriginal peoples, including the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal–Crown relations.
 This will require skills based training in intercultural competency, conflict resolution, human rights, and anti-racism.

-Well-written policies often contain a message about the meaning and value to the company to respect Indigenous rights, which provides context for the employees who may be responsible for implementing the policy.
+Well-written policies often contain a message about the meaning and value to the company to respect Indigenous rights and perspectives which provides context for the employees who may be responsible for implementing the policy.

 4. Define Key Terms

 In the case of an Indigenous Relations + Reconciliation policy, it is also critical to define key terms as there is a general need to raise the knowledge and understanding of all Canadians of our true shared history including the inequalities and injustices that have marginalized Indigenous peoples.
 The policy itself is an opportunity to promote this awareness.